Complexity of Training ReLU Neural Network: Introduction

-Another interesting line of research in understanding the hardness of training ReLU neural networks assumes that data is coming from some distribution.
-More recent work in this direction include \cite{S16} which shows a smooth family of functions for which gradient of squared error function is not informative while training neural network over Gaussian input distribution. \cite{SVWX17} consider Statistical Query (SQ) framework (which contains SGD algorithms) and show that there exists a class of special functions generated by single hidden layer neural network for which learning will require exponential number of queries (i.e. sample gradient evaluations) for data coming from product measure of real valued log-concave distribution.
-These are interesting studies in their own right and generally consider hardness with respect to the algorithms that use stochastic gradient queries to the population objective functions.
-In comparison, we consider the framework of NP-hardness which takes into account complete class of polynomial time algorithms, generally assumes that data is given and looks at corresponding empirical objective.
+Another line of research on the hardness of training ReLU neural networks assumes that the data is coming from some distribution.
+More recent works in this direction include \cite{S16} which shows a smooth family of functions for which the gradient of squared error function is not informative while training neural network over Gaussian input distribution.
+Another study in this line of work considers Statistical Query (SQ) framework \cite{SVWX17} (which contains SGD algorithms) and shows that there exists a class of special functions generated by single hidden layer neural network for which learning will require exponential number of queries (i.e. sample gradient evaluations) for the data coming from the product measure of the real valued log-concave distribution.
+These are interesting studies in their own right and generally consider hardness with respect to the algorithms that use stochastic gradient queries and require that such algorithm must perform minimization of the (expectation) objective functions.
+In comparison, we consider the framework of NP-hardness which takes into account the complete class of the polynomial time algorithms, generally assumes that the data is given and requires an optimal solution to the corresponding empirical objective.

 Recently, \cite{ABMM16} showed that a single hidden layer ReLU network can be trained in polynomial time when dimension of input, $w_0$, is constant.